 Right before Ribeira, there is an amazing-looking hotel, called the Casa da Reina, that the Camino walks right by.
 If you need a break from the albergue grind, this many be your ticket.
 We walked onward.

 Next, take a right turn on the Rua do Noval, to walk past the town of Noval.
 Then a left turn on the Rua da Casa da Fábrico, leading to the town of Anha.

-Rua da Casa da Fábrica, on the way to the church in Anha, with its steeple in sight.
+The Rua da Casa da Fábrica, is on the way to the church in Anha, with its steeple in sight, ahead.

 The church in Anha, the Igreja Matriz da Paróquia de São Tiago de Vila Nova De Anha was an inspirational place for me, on day seventeen of the Camino Portugués, and it revived my spirits once more.
 Church bells were playing a lovely tune, during our visit.
 I sat and listened for a long time, filled with beauty and wonder at the Mystery of it all.

 This lovely little pilgrim's church, with its welcoming statue to São Tiago (San Tiago) was open, I am sure, especially for we pilgrims, stumbling by.
 As I sat and listened to the bells, it felt like they were ringing just for me!
 I was grateful to the town and it's willingness to use its resources to maintain this peaceful place for all to enjoy as they passed by.
 So very few churches were open along the Way.

 The pilgrimage traveler is able to get a stamp here, self-serve style.
 There is a gorgeous gilded altar and painted murals in this wonderful little intimate and blue-tiled pilgrim's church.